ferasbg/glioAI/README.md

 - KYC Verification (private keys to ensure image data is anonymous)
 - ranking cases based on user profile and professional line of work

-## Phase I: Integrate Cryptoeconomic Mechanisms within Crowdsourcing Web Platform for Radiologists
+## Phase I: Build Crowdsourcing Protocols for Doctors in Need of Diagnostic Feedback

 * The future of GlioAI lies in the idea of turning into a decentralized and pseudononymous crowdsourcing platform for medical practicioners and verified physicians and healthcare providers within the context of deep-knowledge tasks to further prune outputs from machines & automated systems ranging in disease detection and other areas in health.